citrix/terraform-provider-citrix/docs/resources/image_version.md

 - `network` (String) The name of the virtual network that the device should be attached to.
 This must be a subnet within a Virtual Private Cloud item in the resource pool to which the Machine Catalog is associated.<br />For AWS, please specify the network mask of the network you want to use within the VPC.
 - `network_device` (String) Name or Id of the network device.

+<a id="nestedatt--timeout"></a>
+### Nested Schema for `timeout`

+Optional:

+- `create` (Number) Timeout in minutes for the long-running jobs in create operation.
+Defaults to 30.
+Minimum value is 5.
+- `delete` (Number) Timeout in minutes for the long-running jobs in delete operation.
+Defaults to 10.
+Minimum value is 5.

 <a id="nestedatt--vsphere_image_specs"></a>